Khôra: History

-Aristotle merged his teacher's concept with his definitions of prima materia (hylé), place (topos) and substratum (hypokeimenon), in the book 4 of Physics: "This is why Plato says in the Timaeus that matter and the khôra are the same; for the receptive and the khÔra are one and the same.
+Aristotle merged his teacher's concept with his definitions of prima materia (hylé), place (topos) and substratum (hypokeimenon), in the book 4 of Physics: "This is why Plato says in the Timaeus that matter and the khôra are the same; for the receptive and the khôra are one and the same.
 Although the manner in which he speaks about the receptive in the Timaeus differs from that in the so-called unwritten teachings, nevertheless he declares that place and the khôra are the same".

 Key authors addressing khôra include Martin Heidegger, who refers to a "clearing" in which being happens or takes place.
-Kitaro Nishida stated that he based his concept of basho, Place, on the abyssal nothing mu inspired by his reading of the Plato's notion of khôra.
+Kitaro Nishida stated that he based his concept of basho, Place, on the abyssal nothing mu inspired by his reading of Plato's notion of khôra.

 Jacques Derrida has written a short text with the title Khôra.
-Jacques Derrida uses khôra to name a radical otherness that "gives place" for being, characterizing khôra is described as a formless interval, alike to a non-being, in between which the "Forms" were received from the intelligible realm (where they were originally held) and were "copied", shaping into the transitory forms of the sensible realm; it "gives space" and has maternal overtones (a womb, matrix):.
+Jacques Derrida uses khôra to name a radical otherness that "gives place" for being, characterizing khôra as a formless interval, alike to a non-being, in between which the "Forms" were received from the intelligible realm (where they were originally held) and were "copied", shaping into the transitory forms of the sensible realm; it "gives space" and has maternal overtones (a womb, matrix):.
 For Derrida, khôra defies attempts at naming or either/or logic, which he "deconstructs".
 The project proposed the construction of a garden in the Parc de la Villette in Paris, which included a sieve, or harp-like structure that Derrida envisaged as a physical metaphor for the receptacle-like properties of the khôra.
-Derrida argues that the subjectile is the space between the sensible and the intelligible, through which everything passes but in which nothing remains.
+Derrida argues that the subjectile is the space between the sensible and the intelligible, through which everything passes, but in which nothing remains.
 For example, an image needs to be held by something, just as a mirror will hold a reflection.

 Following Derrida, John Caputo describes khôra as:

 neither present nor absent, active or passive, the good nor evil, living nor nonliving - but rather atheological and nonhuman - khôra is not even a receptacle.
 Khôra has no meaning or essence, no identity to fall back upon.
 She/it receives all without becoming anything, which is why she/it can become the subject of neither a philosopheme nor mytheme.
 In short, the khôra is tout autre [fully other], very.